 Marcy, Peanut, and Cashew the chinchillas live at the Hall, but are native to the Andes Mountains in South America.
 They can usually be found sleeping during the day, but are most active at dawn and dusk.

 If you visit while the Animal Discovery Room is open, you can hold and touch rabbits, snakes, lizards, frogs, and dozens of other critters.
 Get more information and hours.

-Meet Kelby the iguana, the chinchilla family, and all the insects in the insect zoo, and see a mastodon skeleton that was discovered in the Bay Area.
+Meet the chinchilla family, insects in the insect zoo, and see a mastodon skeleton that was discovered in the Bay Area.
 Look at a Triceratops still encased in the surrounding rock.

 Be a Scientist

-Find out what various animals eat, how they move, where they live, and how they adapt to their environments.
+Find out what animals eat, where they live, and how they move and adapt to their environments.
 Observe the behavior and habitats of a variety of local and exotic species.
 Compare the size of dinosaur bones to your own.

 Build a Better World